-While the United States does not have mutual recognition agreements with every country or economy in the Asia-Pacific Economic Cooperation (APEC), APEC’s Architect Project helps facilitate the mobility of architects throughout the region.
+While the United States does not have mutual recognition agreements with every country or economy in the Asia-Pacific region, APEC's Architect Project helps facilitate the mobility of architects throughout the region.
 Its main function is to maintain a register of APEC architects who have fulfilled common elements of the education, training, and registration requirements for professional recognition in participating economies.

-Note: Becoming an APEC architect may help facilitate your licensure in an APEC economy, but does not automatically grant you the privilege to practice.
+Please note: Becoming an APEC architect may help facilitate licensure in an APEC economy, but does not automatically grant you the privilege to practice.
 You must complete the licensure process in the individual APEC economy.

-- Have a minimum of seven years of post-licensure experience in a U.S. jurisdiction.
+- Have at least three of the seven years of post-licensure experience undertaken as an architect:

 - With sole professional responsibility for the design, documentation, and contract administration of buildings of moderate complexity; or